January 21, 2017

 [March 12, 2016: voice/theatre only]

 April 23, 2016

-All incoming music majors are asked to audition for the School of Music and for consideration for a performing arts scholarship.
+All incoming music or theatre students are asked to audition for the School of Performing Arts and for consideration for a performing arts scholarship.
 If you wish to be a part of one or more of Reinhardt's ensembles as a non-major participant, an audition is also required.

 Although the incoming audition for music majors varies per major instrument, all auditioning students are expected to perform at least two solo selections, sight reading.
 The student will also take a theory placement exam and participate in a personal interview.
 All instrumentalists are expected to play two-octave major scales and arpeggios unless indicated otherwise below.
 An accompanist will be available for solo selections, upon request.
 The following guidelines are offered for each performance area:

 Performance - Two selections of medium difficulty.

 2. Movements of sonatas, concertos, or solo pieces by composers such as Corelli, Handel, Vivaldi, Rossini, or Telemann.